 The museum is in The House of Wonders, which was once the Sultan’s Palace.
 The Sultans of Zanzibar lived life to the full – the one who reigned during the 1870s had no fewer than 99 concubines.
 Remarkably, the last Sultan, who was deposed during the revolution, is still alive.
 Aged 87, he now lives in Portsmouth, of all places.

 Behind The House of Wonders, the maze of back streets in Stone Town is a great place to get lost.
 As I go past a shrine to Freddie Mercury (a native of Zanzibar) and shops displaying such wares as animal skins, brightly coloured fabrics and Chelsea FC flags (!), I encounter more bustle than in a Jane Austen novel.

-Another place that merits a day trip is the Jozani-Chwaka Bay National Park, which is half an hour’s drive out of Stone Town.
+Another place that merits a day trip in this guide to Zanzibar is the Jozani-Chwaka Bay National Park, which is half an hour’s drive out of Stone Town.
 You are greeted at the entrance by a charming hand-drawn sign of giant turtles and a boy wearing a boa constrictor as a necklace.
 The caption proclaims: “Tourists are highly and cordially welcomed to see and enjoy the nature and beauty of the park.”